navneet1395/navneet1395/README.md

-- 👋 Hi, I’m @navneet1395
+- 👋 Hi Myself Navneet Gupta
-- 👀 I’m interested in DATA
+- 👀 I’m interested in DATA An
-- 🌱 I’m currently learning AI AND ML
+- 🌱 I’m currently learning flutter devlopment and want to build my future as a flutter devloper.
-- 💞️ I’m looking to collaborate FOR THE WORLD TO BE HEALTHY
 - 📫 How to reach me JUST DM ME ON TWITTER ((Navneet Gupta)     @Navneet77523978 )

 <!---